 LL-37

-The only human cathelicidin antimicrobial peptide — a 37-amino-acid component of the innate immune system with broad-spectrum activity against bacteria, viruses, and fungi.
-Beyond antimicrobial defense, LL-37 promotes wound healing, modulates the inflammatory response, and stimulates angiogenesis at injury sites.
-Naturally produced by immune cells, epithelial cells, and keratinocytes in response to infection or tissue damage.
+The body's main antimicrobial peptide — a natural part of the immune system that fights bacteria, viruses, and fungi.
+Beyond fighting germs, it promotes wound healing, helps regulate inflammation, and stimulates new blood vessel growth at injury sites.
+The body makes it in response to infection or tissue damage.
+People use it for wound healing and immune support.

 Administration